 This month, my book, Rosco the Rascal at the St. Patrick’s Day Parade made a debut appearance in a quarter page ad in the March edition of Story Monsters Ink magazine.
-Rewind to early January for a moment, just long enough to explain that deciding whether or not to place the ad was a bit… Continue reading To Ad or Not To Ad, a Print Worthy Dilemma
+Rewind to early January for a moment, just long enough to explain that deciding whether or not to place the ad was a bit… Continue reading What Happened When I Placed a Print Ad in a Children’s Book Magazine

 Please welcome New Zealand author, guest blogger, and creative writing teacher, Helen Vivienne Fletcher, as she discusses ways to help children learn to love the art of writing.
 Help!
 My Kid Hates Writing!
 What should I do?
 I often hear this from parents.
 Unfortunately I don’t have a one-size-fits-all answer for you.
 What I can… Continue reading Help!
 My Kid Hates Writing!
 What Should I Do?